Flag This Hub

 We all have different taste in what we want to hear and clogging up my Twitter feed with septic cleaners, plastic surgeons or people selling vinyl siding is taking up valuable space for those people I genuinely have an interest in reading.

 It also gives people the wrong impression.
-For instance, if I follow a few people that sell toupees and other Tweeters see my interest in male replacement hairpieces it leads many to believe I must purchase a lot of man rugs or I simply have an interest in bald guys.
+For instance, if I follow a few people that sell toupees and other Tweeters see my interest in male replacement hairpieces it leads many to believe I must purchase a lot of man rugs or I simply have a thing for bald guys.
 See how this can lead people down the wrong marketing path?

-So, for this reason, I only follow people who say things I’m interested in, have products I like or have a platform I agree with.
+So, for this reason, I only follow people who say things I want to read, have products I like or have a platform I agree with.

 This goes both ways.
 If someone isn’t interested in my tweets I’m sure they eventually delete me from their list unless they don’t read anyone’s work and are only concerned with people listening to them.
 I’m sure there is a lot of talking and non-listening going on at Twitter but personally I use it as a tool for learning information as well as marketing my writing skills and socializing.